FantasyInternet/examples/README.md

     $ npm run [language]

-where [language] is one of the programming languages listed above.
+where [language] is one of the programming languages listed above (in lower case).

 To see the result, open the `build` folder in [CyberTerminal](https://github.com/FantasyInternet/cyberterminal) or run the following command and open <http://localhost:8000>